nano-o/ivy-proofs/fba-paxos/README.md

 These implementations, defined in a block of inline C++ in the `scp_qset` module, complete the integration.

-Since `scp_qset` effectively doesn't exist in the IVy or C++ code beyond the instance declaration above, we can think of `scp_qset` as a macro.
+In all, wrapping `stellar::SCPQuorumSet` as the IVy type `qset` required the definition of six methods; three on the original class, and three on the generated class.

-In all, the wrapping of `stellar::SCPQuorumSet` for our use required the definition of six methods; three on the original class, and three on the generated class.
+Since `scp_qset` effectively doesn't exist in the IVy or C++ code beyond its definition and the instance declaration above, we can think of `scp_qset` as a macro that generates both the IVy type `qset` and the class `paxos::qset`.

 #### How is `stellar::SCPQuorumSet` serialized for IVy's UDP library?